openshift/assisted-service/README.md

 ## Deployment

-There are two types of deployment in this service, one for subsystem test that deploy only the service and DB, those are the most basic components that the service need to run with out external services, APIs to external services like image creation are dummy.

-`skipper make deploy-for-test`

-The Other deployment is a system deployment it contain all the components the service need for all the operations to work (if implemented).
+The deployment is a system deployment, it contains all the components the service need for all the operations to work (if implemented).
-This option will deploy S3 service (scality), DB and will use the image generator to create the images in the deployed S3 and create relevant bucket in S3.
+S3 service (scality), DB and will use the image generator to create the images in the deployed S3 and create relevant bucket in S3.

 `skipper make deploy-all`

 ##  Linked repositories
 * #### coreos_installation_iso: